shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 Though it's easy to illustrate the relations between complex expressions formed from these primitive expressions, researchers sought to create paradigms that could well capture the semantic properties of them.

-Here the strategy was to adopt functionalism (where _mind is the functional organization of the brain_).
+One of the strategies was to adopt functionalism (where _mind is the functional organization of the brain_).
 Therefore, the effort of categorizing what exactly it means by saying `"X A's that p iff there is a mental representation S such that X bears A* to S and S means that P"` gets broken down into two steps,

 ```plaintext
 1. to explain in naturalistically acceptable terms